-Combined heating and power (CHP) systems generate electricity and useful thermal energy in a single, integrated system.
+Combined heat and power (CHP) systems, also known as cogeneration systems, generate electricity and useful thermal energy in a single, integrated system.

 Most CHP projects have a natural gas engine or turbine radiating heat that is captured and used in a heating application.
 The heat is then used to drive an absorption cooling machine that produces cooling.
 The natural gas engine or turbine is coupled with an electric generator to produce electric power.